Lewis chessmen: Exhibition and ownership

 The chessmen were number 5 in the list of British archaeological finds selected by experts at the British Museum for a 2003 BBC documentary.
-They were one of the items featured in a 2010 Radio 4 historical series.
+They were one of the items featured in the 2010 Radio 4 historical series A History of the World in 100 Objects.

 An exhibition entitled "The Lewis Chessmen: Unmasked" included chess pieces from both the National Museum of Scotland and British Museum collections, along with other relevant objects.
 It opened in Edinburgh on 21 May 2010 and proceeded to Aberdeen, Shetland, and the Museum nan Eilean in Stornoway, opening there on 15 April 2011.

+Six of the British Museum chessmen were loaned to Manx National Heritage for the exhibition "The Forgotten Kingdom" from November 2012.
 An exhibition entitled "The Game of Kings: Medieval Ivory Chessmen from the Isle of Lewis" at The Cloisters in New York City included 34 of the chess pieces, all on loan from the British Museum.
-The exhibit lasted through 22 April 2012.
+The exhibit lasted until 22 April 2012.

-On 3 April 2013, £1.8 million from the European Regional Development Fund was granted to transform Lews Castle, Isle of Lewis, into a museum for the Western Isles.
-Around £14 million in total was allocated for restoring and converting the property, which had been shuttered for nearly 25 years.
+On 3 April 2013, £ from the European Regional Development Fund was granted to transform Lews Castle, Isle of Lewis, into a museum for the Western Isles.
+Around £ in total was allocated for restoring and converting the property, which had been shuttered for nearly 25 years.
 The Museum nan Eilean, located on the castle grounds, features a display of six Lewis chessmen on loan from the British Museum.

 The Edinburgh warder piece was displayed at the Neue Galerie New York in 2023 as part of a special exhibit.
+Six of the British Museum's pieces were loaned to the NTNU University Museum in Trondheim for the exhibition Sea Ivories, running from May 2025 until January 2026.